-- Failover host name-If desired, you can failover the source server's host name.
-This will automatically remove the host SPN (Service Principle Name) from Active Directory on the source and add it to Active Directory on the target.
-If you are using Active Directory, enable this option or you may experience problems with failover.
-This option is not available for clustered jobs. - Failback host name-This option returns the host SPN on the source and target back to their original settings on failback.
-If you are using Active Directory, enable this option or you may experience problems with failback.
-This option is not available for clustered jobs. - Active Directory Credentials-If you are failing over and/or failing back the host name, you need to specify a user that has update privileges within Active Directory.
+- Failover host name-This option cannot be modified for clustered jobs. - Failback host name-This option returns the host SPN on the source and target back to their original settings on failback.
+If you are using Active Directory, enable this option or you may experience problems with failback. - Active Directory Credentials-If you are failing over and/or failing back the host name, you need to specify a user that has update privileges within Active Directory.
 Click Active Directory Credentials and identify a user and the associated password that has privileges to create and delete SPNs.
-The username must be in the format fully\qualified\domain\user., and the account password cannot be blank. - Scripts-You can customize failover and failback by running scripts on the source and target.
+The username must be in the format fully\qualified\domain\user, and the account password cannot be blank. - Scripts-You can customize failover and failback by running scripts on the source and target.
 Scripts may contain any valid Windows command, executable, or batch file.
 The scripts are processed using the same account running the Double-Take Management service, unless you have identified a specific account through the server's properties.
-See Script credentials on page 66.
+See Script credentials on page 68.
 Examples of functions specified in scripts include stopping services on the target before failover because they may not be necessary while the target is standing in for the source, stopping services on the target that need to be restarted with the source's machine name and/or IP address, starting services or loading applications that are in an idle, standby mode waiting for failover to occur, notifying the administrator before and after failover or failback occurs, stopping services on the target after failback because they are no longer needed, stopping services on the target that need to be restarted with the target machine's original name and/or IP address, and so on.
 There are four types of failover and failback scripts that run on the target and one failback script that runs on the source. - Pre-failover script-This script runs on the target at the beginning of the failover process.
 Specify the full path and name of the script file. - Post-failover script-This script runs on the target at the end of the failover process.
 Specify the full path and name of the script file. - Pre-failback script -This script runs on the target at the beginning of the failback process.
 Specify the full path and name of the script file. - Post-failback script-This script runs on the target or source at the end of the failback process.
-Specify the full path and name of the script file. - Arguments-Specify a comma-separated list of valid arguments required to execute the script.

-• Delay until script completes-Enable this option if you want to delay the failover or failback process until the associated script has completed.
+Specify the full path and name of the script file. - Arguments-Specify a comma-separated list of valid arguments required to execute the script. - Delay until script completes-Enable this option if you want to delay the failover or failback process until the associated script has completed.
 If you select this option, make sure your script handles errors, otherwise the failover or failback process may never complete if the process is waiting on a script that cannot complete.